nablarch-development-standards/nablarch-style-guide/en/java/java-style-guide.md

 For other methods, check [`java.util.stream.Stream`のJavadoc](https://docs.oracle.com/javase/jp/10/docs/api/java/util/stream/Stream.html).

-A code example that uses Stream API and a code example that uses the extended for statement are shown below.
+A code example that uses Stream API and a code example that uses the enhanced for statement are shown below.
 In both cases, the average age is calculated from the list of employees by narrowing the list down to only those employees whose job type is programmer.

 It is easier to understand what kind of process is stacked to obtain the result in the code example using the Stream API.